 - 2.1 To monitor the company's activities with regard to any relevant legislation, other legal requirements or prevailing codes of best practice, with regard to matters relating to:

 - social and economic development;

 - responsible corporate citizenship;

 - the environment, health and public safety;

-- consumer relationships; and
+- consumer responsibility;

-- labour and employment.
+- labour and employment;

-- organisational ethics
+- organisational ethics; and

-- workplace productivity
+- workplace productivity.

 - 2.2 To draw matters within its mandate to the attention of the Board as occasion requires; and

-- 2.3 To report, through one of its members, to shareholders at the company's annual general meeting on the matters within its mandate."
+- 2.3 To report, through one of its members, to shareholders at the company's annual general meeting on the matters within its mandate.